HGVSnomenclature/hgvs-nomenclature/docs/recommendations/protein/delins.md

 !!! note "What is an "indel"?"

-    The term "indel" is not used in HGVS nomenclature ([<i>see Glossary</i>](http://varnomen.hgvs.org/bg-material/glossary/)).
+    The term "indel" is not used in HGVS nomenclature (see [Glossary](http://varnomen.hgvs.org/bg-material/glossary/)).
 The term is confusing, having different meanings in different disciplines.

 !!! note "Can I describe a TrpSer to CysArg variant as a amino acid substitution (p.TrpSer23CysArg)?"

     No, this is not allowed.
 By definition a substitution changes <b>one</b> amino acid into <b>one</b> other amino acid.
-The change TrpSer to CysArg should be described as p.Trp23_Ser24delinsCysArg, i.e. a deletion/insertion (indel) ([<i>see Deletion-Insertion</i>](http://varnomen.hgvs.org/recommendations/protein/variant/delins/)).
+The change TrpSer to CysArg should be described as p.Trp23_Ser24delinsCysArg, i.e. a deletion/insertion (indel) (see [Deletion-Insertion](http://varnomen.hgvs.org/recommendations/protein/variant/delins/)).